robot-rumble/docs/source/api.rst

     .. method:: __init__(x: int, y: int)

     .. method:: is_spawn() -> bool
+    .. method:: is_hill() -> bool

+        Only applies to the "king of the hill" gamemode.

     .. method:: distance_to(other: Coords) -> float
     .. method:: walking_distance_to(other: Coords) -> int
     .. method:: direction_to(other: Coords) -> Direction